sapieneptus/card_dealer/README.md

 In the `Constants.m` class, you can change some variables such as number of players, number of sets of cards (decks) to use (e.g., 6-deck decks) and the face up / face down / community pool configuration for the specific card games.

+Keep in mind, however, that there are only images to support the standard 52 card deck.
+You can add additional values/suits, but no image will render for any card outside of the standard 52 combinations.

 ### Threading
 This app requires no web calls and has a small enough data footprint that disk storage isn't necessary.